 We asked for your views

-As part of this process, from 1-29 April, we asked to hear your thoughts on our proposal to reduce summer kerbside rubbish and glass collections for our east coast communities from twice a week to once a week (from the week of Christmas to the week of Waitangi Day).
+From 1-29 April, we asked to hear your thoughts on our proposal to reduce summer kerbside rubbish and glass collections for our east coast communities from twice a week to once a week (from the week of Christmas to the week of Waitangi Day).
 Fewer than half of the properties overall put out rubbish and glass for collection at each pick-up.

 This small change would mean fewer truck trips, lower emissions and a cleaner future for our district.
 It also helps cut costs.
 As the rubbish and recycling budget is shared district-wide, our ratepayers would save an average of $33 in rates, and our east coast communities would save even more.